 Chris's expert tip: Visitors are welcome, but please be respectful of services and community events.

 Playa El Médano is ground zero for the Spring Break madness in March, and remains busy throughout the year.
-In many ways, it's the center of social life in Cabo San Lucas.
+In many ways it's the center of social life in Cabo San Lucas.
 The beach is huge, about two miles long, and filled with restaurants, bars, souvenirs vendors, and water-based activities rentals.
-You can rent wave runners, kayaks, go parasailing, have a water taxi take you out to Land's End or Lover's Beach, or drop you off back at the marina.
-The water is extremely calm here, and although you won't find any lifeguards in Cabo San Lucas, areas are roped off for swimming.
+Visitors can rent jet skis, kayaks or stand up paddle boards; go flyboarding or parasailing; have a water taxi take them out to Land's End or Lover's Beach, or drop them off back at the marina.
+Or simply relax and soak up the sunshine and muy tranquilo vibes.
+The water is extremely calm here, and although there aren't any lifeguards in Cabo San Lucas, areas have been roped off for safe swimming.

-Recommended for Free Things to Do because: Playa El Médano is the largest and most popular beach in Los Cabos.
+Recommended for Free Things to Do because: Playa El Médano is the largest and most popular beach in Cabo San Lucas.